mohammedadilngr/Building-a-next-best-action-model-using-machine-learning/README.md

 #### web app has been deployed on Heroku.
 #### https://bankprediction123.herokuapp.com/
 ## WHAT'S NEXT ?
 #### The model has been passed to UAT (User Acceptance test ).
-Once the UAT process is done we are palnning to release the model into production environment and monitor for couple of montths.
+Once the UAT process is done we are palnning to release the model into production environment and monitor for couple of months.